ClickHouse/ClickHouse/docs/en/sql-reference/statements/select/order-by.md

  When the `optimize_read_in_order` setting is enabled, the Clickhouse server uses the table index and reads the data in order of the `ORDER BY` key.
 This allows to avoid reading all data in case of specified [LIMIT](../../../sql-reference/statements/select/limit.md).
 So queries on big data with small limit are processed faster.

-Optimization works with both `ASC` and `DESC` and doesn't work together with [GROUP BY](../../../sql-reference/statements/select/group-by.md) clause and [FINAL](../../../sql-reference/statements/select/from.md#select-from-final) modifier.
+Optimization works with both `ASC` and `DESC` and does not work together with [GROUP BY](../../../sql-reference/statements/select/group-by.md) clause and [FINAL](../../../sql-reference/statements/select/from.md#select-from-final) modifier.

 When the `optimize_read_in_order` setting is disabled, the Clickhouse server does not use the table index while processing `SELECT` queries.